-How to Save, find and analyse Rocket League replays
+How to Easily Save, Find and Analyse Rocket League replays

 Did you score a goal to remember?
-Then you need to save it & show the world.
-Here's a guide on how to save, view and share replays.
+Then you need to save it & show it to the world.
+Learn how to save, view and share replays.

 Throughout your time playing Rocket League, you will witness moments of pure skill, hilarious moments that show a real lack of skill, or even unique moments of pure luck that defy belief.
 All these moments are so special to players and often, you’ll want to save them to show your friends or keep for your own personal reference sometime later.
 Well, thankfully Rocket League accommodates this through the replay system.